 NFS

-The NFS server and client plugins expose metrics in the kstat nfs
+The NFS server and client plugins expose metrics in the kstat nfs modules.

 Here you run up against a limitation of kstats.
 So far as I can tell, zones keep